-This is part 2 in a 3-part review of recent Dr. Oz recommendations.
+This is part 2 in a 3-part review of recommendations from doctors.
 If you missed part 1, click here to find out about the supplement that can reduce the effects of stress and fight fatigue.
-Stay tuned for part 3, Dr. Oz’s Natural Remedies.
+Stay tuned for part 3, covering Natural Remedies.

-Dr. Oz has recommended CLA many times over the past few years.
-Recently, in his “Weight Loss for Every Body Type” episode, he and Dr. Rovenia Brock once again promoted CLA as a healthy fat burner.
+CLA has been recommended by several doctors over the past few years.
+Recently, Dr. Rovenia Brock once again promoted CLA as a healthy fat burner.
 CLA is particularly ideal for “apple” shapes — those who tend to hold most of their excess fat in their midsection — because it reduces belly fat and increases lean body mass.
 There is growing evidence that CLA may be able to:

 - boost metabolism